Now shipping OpenMUX 0.21.0

 A narrow core with stable seams.

-OpenMUX keeps terminal rendering behind a narrow bridge and builds the workspace layer in OpenMUX-native concepts: sessions, panes, tabs, hooks, plugins, events, and commands.
+OpenMUX keeps terminal rendering behind a narrow bridge while the workspace layer exposes sessions, panes, tabs, hooks, plugins, commands, pane status, local agent workflows, and richer workspace metadata.

 omux cli